amushtaev/gatsby-starter-netlify-cms/src/pages/blog/what-is-facebook-pixel-and-why-use-it.md

 ---
+focuskeyphrase: what is facebook pixel
 templateKey: blog-post
 categories:
   - Facebook Ads
 categories-slug:
   - facebook-ads
 title: What is Facebook Pixel and Why Use It?
-date: 2020-06-09
+date: 2020-06-09T00:00:00.000Z
-description: Need modify desk.
+description: What is Facebook pixel?
+Discover the advantages of using Facebook pixel to learn more about your conversions and boost your sales.
 featuredpost: false
 featuredimage: /img/what-is-facebook-pixel-featured-image.jpg
 image: /img/what-is-facebook-pixel-featured-image.jpg
+tags:
+  - dynamic ads
+  - custom audiences
+  - lookalike audiences
+  - ad tracking
+seo_title: What Is Facebook Pixel and Why Should Your Business Use It?
+metadescription:
+focus_keyphrase: what is facebook pixel
 seotitle: What Is Facebook Pixel and Why Should Your Business Use It?
-focuskeyphrase: what is facebook pixel
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->